dddrrreee/cs140e-20win/labs/2-bootloader/README.md

   1. The sub-directory `pi-side` has the skeleton code that will run on the pi.
-In this part and the next, you'll write missing code in `bootloader.c:notmain`, compile it, and copy it to the SD card as `kernel.img` just as you did in lab1.
+In this part and the next, you'll write missing code in `bootloader.c:notmain`, compile it, and copy the resultant `kernel.img` to the SD card just as you did in the previous lab.

   2. The sub-directory `unix-side` has the code that will run on your Unix laptop.
 You'll implement the code missing in